Alemu2502/software-tools-and-practice-project-group-7/README.md

 # software-tools-and-practice-project-group-7

+Our participation in this Group Project is as follows:

 We tried to fulfill all the questions  with their requirements that were given to us and we did as follows:

 1, Alemu Molla 1306811,  I did it these: